Potta Potti

 Potta Potti is a 2011 Indian Tamil-language sports comedy film written and directed by newcomer Yuvaraj Dhayalan, featuring cricketer Sadagoppan Ramesh in the starring role alongside several newcomers.
-The film, initially titled Pattai Patti, released on 5 August 2011 to generally positive reviews.
+The film, initially titled Pattai Patti, was released on 5 August 2011.

 Plot

-Kodaivannan and Kolaivannan, of a remote village decide to marry a rich woman.
-The villagers decide to hold a cricket match and get the woman married to either of the guys based on who wins the match.
-The ‘good’ hearted Kodaivannan’s team kidnap a cricketer, Sadagoppan Ramesh, while he is on his way to Thekkady.
-Kolaivannan then hires a greedy big shot coach from Chennai who eyes the big land of the village for his business.
+Kodaivannan and Kolaivannan are from a remote village.
+Both decide to marry a rich woman.
+The villagers decide to hold a cricket match with both lads in opposing teams and it is agreed that whoever out of the two wins the match would marry the woman.
+The 'good' hearted Kodaivannan's team kidnap a cricketer, Sadagoppan Ramesh.
+Kolaivannan also hires a greedy big-shot coach from Chennai, who eyes the extensive village land for his business.

 Now, the teams of Kodaivannan and Kolaivannan have one more reason to fight against each other.
 To save the village, And the latter for the land which the greedy coach demands.
-Though, at the last, Kodaivannan wins the match successfully with Sadagopan Ramesh's coaching.
+Though, at the last, Kodaivannan wins the match successfully with Ramesh's coaching.

-In between, the coach Sadagoppan Ramesh falls in love with the woman whom Kodaivannan and Kolaivannan intend to marry.
+In between, the coach Ramesh falls in love with the woman whom Kodaivannan and Kolaivannan intend to marry.